callumalpass/obsidian-biblib/README.md

 # **BibLib for Obsidian**

 > [!NOTE]
-> This plugin is awaiting approval by the Obsidian team, so currently must be installed manually, or by using BRAT.

-> [!NOTE]
 > For more details on why and how to use this plugin, [see the docs](https://callumalpass.github.io/obsidian-biblib)